Conversion marketing: Methods of increasing conversion rate

 The process of improving the conversion rate is called conversion rate optimization.
 However, different sites may consider a "conversion" to be a result other than a sale.
 Say a customer were to abandon an online shopping cart.
 The company could market a special offer, like free shipping, to convert the visitor into a paying customer.
 A company may also try to recover the customer through an online engagement method, such as proactive chat, to attempt to assist the customer through the purchase process.

-Among many possible actions to increase the conversion rate, the most relevant may be: